jlapeyre/Symata.jl/README.md

 #### Results on evaluation and efficiency

+*Note* Some of the times below are currently worse, since the matching code has been rewritten to include more features, but not optimized.
+(The pattern test is no longer "compiled", but is reevaluated every time the pattern is used.)

+*Note* As with everything in Julia, the following are not the times you get the first time you run these commands, as Julia must first compile the code.

 Here is counting with patterns.
 The execution time is about the same as Mma 3.

 ```